twolfson/pngsmith/README.md

 [gittip-badge]: https://rawgithub.com/twolfson/gittip-badge/master/dist/gittip.png
 [gittip]: https://www.gittip.com/twolfson/

-## License
+## Unlicense
-Copyright (c) 2013 Todd Wolfson
+As of Dec 13 2013, Todd Wolfson has released this repository and its contents to the public domain.

-Licensed under the MIT license.
+It has been released under the [UNLICENSE][].

+[UNLICENSE]: UNLICENSE